farukara/shownote/README.md

 ## Usage
     sn 12
-opens note for task number 12
+opens note for task number 12 if not does not exist gives an option to add one.

     sn add 16
 adds a note for the task 16. if file exist with same uuid, it just opens it.

-    sn 13
-if you try to open a non-existent note. it will give options for adding one or cancelling.

     sn tidy
 prints out the notes that don't have a corresponding task.
 This happens when a task is deleted but associatted task note is not. tidy command only looks at the files with proper uuid names. so if there are other files in the same folder you have to clean them up manually.